 Whether you’re a DIYer or a seasoned Pro, the landscape is changing when it comes to reciprocating saw blades (often called by the trademarked name, SawZall blades).
-Diablo made some pretty cool advances, but that often leaves many questions on which of their blades to purchase.
+Diablo made some pretty cool advances, but that often leaves many questions about which of their blades to purchase.
 Choosing the best Diablo reciprocating saw blades can help you and your crew get the best speed, performance, and life out of these accessories.

 So it’s just a question of whether you intend to cut wood or metal, right?
+We test plenty of both in our best cordless reciprocating saw head-to-head articles.

 Oh, my friend, there’s so much more to the conversation these days.
 So buckle up and let’s take a look at the best Diablo reciprocating saw blade for cutting wood, metal, and mixed demo work.